trailmusic/Field/docs/FIELD_MASTER_GUIDE.md

 - Minimum width floor uses `Layout::BP_WIDE` (wide breakpoint) or calculated content minimum, whichever is larger.
 Initial size prefers baseWidth/baseHeight over content min.

 ### **Containers (Editor-Level)**
-- `leftContentContainer`: holds panes (top) and both control groups (rows) below.
-All Group 1/2 controls are parented here and use container-local coordinates starting at x=0.
+- `leftContentContainer`: holds panes (top) and feature controls below.
+All feature controls are parented here and use container-local coordinates starting at x=0.
 - `metersContainer`: sibling at right; meters are children here (no overlap with left content).
 Width is derived from grid metrics; heights are local to the container.
 - Stacking: panes at the top of the left container, then 4 uniform control rows directly below; no left padding beyond container border.